What’s the #1 thing you need to do if you’re applying to the most competitive university programs in Canada and internationally?

 If you want to discover how you can come up with a persuasive and memorable essay using these 4 components, connect with a coach today!

-The Process: How to Write Your Essay.
+The Process: How to Showcase Your Communication Skills Using the Deductive Approach.

 Sitting down to write an essay can be difficult and overwhelming if you don’t know where to start.